chrisdone-archive/cron-daemon/README.md

 # Using with stack

-Run with `stack build --file-watch --exec` to re-run your service whenever a file is changed:
+Run with `stack build --file-watch --exec` to re-run your service whenever a file is changed, for a service `webshow` that I run as `webshow -d /webshow`:

     stack build --fast --file-watch --exec 'cron-daemon --pid .stack-work/pid --terminate -- webshow -d /webshow'